LBonassi95/NumericTCORE/README.md

 The default is `--naive_mode`.
 For more informations, run ```python ./bin/ntcore.py --help```

 ## Limitations
-The current version of Numeric Tcore has been thoroughly tested with trajectory constraints featuring formulas with ONLY numeric conditions (those in the `benchmark/`).
+The current version of Numeric Tcore has been thoroughly tested with trajectory constraints featuring formulas with only numeric conditions (those in the `benchmark/`).
-In principle Numeric Tcore supports propositional constraints, but in practice such feature has only been briefly tested.
+In principle, Numeric Tcore supports propositional constraints, but in practice, such a feature has only been briefly tested.

 # Example